Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Catahoula Leopard Dog

-Image Credit By: Eudyptula, shutterstock
+Image Credit By: Eudyptula, Shutterstock

-With webbed feet and a powerful body, these dogs are made for the swamp-lands that they were bred in.
-They are a working dog and have boundless energy.
+With webbed feet and a powerful body, these dogs are made for the swamp lands that they were bred in.
+They are working dogs and have boundless energy.
 While they like to play around sometimes, when they are at work, they are serious-minded.
-Dappled with black and tan spots across a grey and tan body and often piercing eyes, these dogs always have a striking appearance.

 10. Catalan Sheepdog